28 Ways To Rebound When Everything Goes Wrong, From A Psychologist

 - Take the steps you need to keep working toward what you want in life.

-- Sometimes we are too close to a situation to see it for what it is.
-Try looking at the situation from someone else's point of view.
+- Look at the situation from someone else's point of view.

 - Laugh.
 Watch a comedy.
 Call up a bubbly friend.
 Consider the stand-up routine version of this situation.